Ani-Company/org.Kafu.com/README.md

+#Just for Ani
+every API
+Have a success case
+for failure case
+a) Add incorrect params
+b) dont give params
+c) add incorrect URL
+d) just try and fail it

 # Getting started with REST API testing with Serenity and Cucumber 6

 This is a  CAFU API Automation project for Serenity with Cucumber 6 and RestAssured to ensure the API automated testing